 Careers that are similar to an environmental engineer include:

 Environmental Scientist and Specialist

-With at least a bachelor's degree in natural sciences, these professionals work toward protecting the environment by cleaning up pollution, reducing industry waste and advising policy makers.
-From 2014-2024, the BLS forecast faster than average employment growth for this field of 11%.
-The annual median salary revealed by the BLS in 2015 for these scientists and specialists was $67,460.
+With at least a bachelor's degree in natural sciences, these professionals work toward protecting the environment by cleaning up pollution, reducing industrial waste and advising policymakers.
+From 2016-2026, the BLS forecast faster than average employment growth for this field of 11%.
+The annual median salary revealed by the BLS in 2017 for these scientists and specialists was $69,400.

 Environmental Engineering Technician